Sarah Mitton: Youth and university (2013–19)

-Tokyo Olympics and onward (2020–present)
+Tokyo Olympics and Commonwealth Games (2020–22)

-Mitton and Crew opted to travel to New Zealand in February of 2020 after a short off-season, aiming to gain experience in advance of the Olympics.
+Mitton and Crew opted to travel to New Zealand in February 2020 after a short off-season, aiming to gain experience in advance of the Olympics.
 Mitton obtained the necessary Olympic qualification mark at an event in Auckland, also setting a new personal best of 18.84 m, but said that the most gratifying element was competing against and beating legendary New Zealand shot putter Dame Valerie Adams.
 Returning to Canada in early March, she had intended only a short visit to Nova Scotia before turning to Toronto, but the onset of the COVID-19 pandemic meant she remained at home for several months.
 The pandemic significantly affected the international athletic calendar in 2020, including the delay by a full year of the 2020 Summer Olympics, but Mitton continued training and credited Crew as a valuable partner and rival in local events.
 She was eventually named to the Canadian team for the Tokyo Olympics, but was twenty-eighth in the qualification round and did not advance to the final.
 Her later recollection of the episode noted "throwing 16 metres at the Olympics was not fun.
 I don't want to be in that position ever again."

 Continuing to make major strides in 2022, Mitton began by breaking the Canadian indoor record at an invitational challenge in New York with a throw of 19.16 m.
 She then was seventh in her World Indoor Championships debut.
 In May, she broke Crew's Canadian outdoor record with a throw of 19.58 m.
 This in turn earned Mitton her first ever Diamond League invitation, to attend the 2022 Bislett Games in Oslo, a longstanding goal.
 She placed sixth at the Bislett Games.
 She then broke the national record again in June with a 20.33 m throw at the Canadian Track and Field Championships.
 This stood as the best throw in the world to that point in the year.
 Her second Diamond League appearance, at the BAUHAUS-galan in Stockholm, saw her win the silver medal with a 19.90 m throw.